Learn how to organize all aspects of your life using a bullet journal!

 - Start a Savings Spread.
 Whether it’s your dream holiday to the Caribbean or your two-year-old’s clown party, it’s going to be an extra expense to your normal budget.
 Make a savings goal with how you will make the money and keep track as the savings grow.

 - Have an ongoing shopping list.
-We all suddenly have that brainwave with the perfect Holiday or Party idea…and then we all easily forget it next time we are at the store.
+We all suddenly have that brainwave with the perfect Holiday or Party idea…and then we all easily forget it the next time we are at the store.
 Keep a track of everything you need that you can add to and cross off as you get.

 - Plan Christmas with a Holiday list.
 Don’t ever have that awkward moment where you forgot to buy a present for someone again.
 You can also put gift ideas next to names.